21 Parks and Gardens to Visit in Paris, France

 • Métro – Line 1 – Bastille

-• Macaron Hoarder Insider Tips: The perfectly symmetrical park is also home to the Victor Hugo Museum.
+• NEP Insider Tips: The perfectly symmetrical park is also home to the Victor Hugo Museum.
 Bonus?
 The permanent collections are free to visit.
 Hôtel de Sully is another treasure off of Place des Vosges—look for an open door along the place to a garden.

 • Additional Information: Maison Victor Hugo website